 the forefront of proteomics for years.
-Their proprietary technology enables ile drug manufacturing expertise.

 academic researchers to understand In 2024, Thermo Fisher Scientific disease efficiently at the protein levlaunched AcceleratorTM Drug Develop- el.
 These discoveries support the ment, our comprehensive, 360-degree development of new treatments to Contract Development and Manu- improve the quality of life of patients